 Students have different levels of knowledge and exposure to data organizing programs like Microsoft Excel, Google Sheets, and Apple's Numbers.
 To ensure that all students have an adequate understanding of these common data organizing programs, every student must complete an online module through LinkedIn Learning which is focused on Microsoft Excel (but generalizable to the other programs).
 The details on how to access the module will be provided in Week 1.
-In Week 4, students will submit the certificate of completion for the Module.
-In addition, students will complete an Excel exercise.
-This exercise is designed to provide some preliminary experience in using Excel to do business analytics.
+In Week 2, students will submit the certificate of completion for the Module.
+In addition, students will complete Excel exercises.
+These exercises are designed to provide some preliminary experience in using Excel to do business analytics.
 This is an individual (not a group) assignment.